Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Beta-CoRM

-For the correlated measures $B_j$'s, that characterise each group, useful properties can also be derived, like their expectation and their variance.
-Moreover, since the shared jump $p_i$ introduces dependence between the jump heights in each measure, the covariance and the correlation at each location $\omega_i$ can also be obtained.
-All this information is grouped in the following proposition, which proof can be found in the Appendix~\ref{appendix_proofs}.
+We can then immediately appreciate that larger values of the shape parameter $a$ will make the correlated measures closer to the discrete base measure $B_0$.
+Whereas smaller values will yield correlated measures with jumps closer to zero.
+Moreover, since the shared jump $p_i$ introduces dependence between the jump heights in each measure, the covariance and the correlation at each location $\omega_i$ can also be obtained as stated in the following proposition.